 Almaz is an award-winning Creative Copywriter and Freelance Journalist represented by Milly Reilly at Jo Unwin Literary Agency.
 ‘Kayleigh Daniels Dated’ is her debut self-initiated project.
-She writes about sexuality for leading publications including the Independent, Refinery29 and VICE.
+She writes about sexuality for leading publications including British Vogue, Campaign, Refinery29 and VICE.
 And also scripts audio stories for audio outlets Dipsea, and Meet Cute.

 She speaks about why sex positivity needs championing for Decolonising Contraception, a not-for-profit, community interest group formed by people of colour, working within sexual and reproductive health.
 She is a Sexual Health Education Facilitator, with School of Sexuality Education (formerly Sexplain), an independent organisation which runs inclusive and comprehensive sex ed workshops in schools around the UK.

 Almaz is also a classically trained violinist and has appeared on national television, at music festivals and on stage with several London collectives.